writethedocs/www/docs/news/announcing-presentations.md

 # Announcing Presentations and Speakers

 Our talk selection process has just wrapped up and we're eager to announce the presentations for this year's conference.
-We try to highlight the intersection of tech writers and developers with our presentations, because we feel we all have a lot to learn from each other.
+Each year we highlight the intersection of tech writers and developers with our presentations, because we all have a lot to learn from each other.

-Within the next couple weeks, we'll be announcing the details for the conference events: the annual hike on Saturday, the documentation hack day and the preregistration party on Sunday, and the official party on Monday evening.
-You'll be able to sign up for tickets for those events once everything is announced.
+Within the next couple weeks, we'll be announcing the details for the conference events: the annual hike on Saturday, the writing day and reception on Sunday, and the official party on Monday evening.

 If you haven't purchased your ticket yet, you still have some time.
-[You can pick up your tickets here][tickets].
+You can pick up your tickets [here][tickets].

 Coming to Portland, but need help planning your stay?
-[Here are some resources on where to stay and how to get around][visiting].
+We have published some [resources on where to stay and how to get around][visiting].

 [visiting]: http://writethedocs.org/conf/na/2015/visiting/
 [tickets]: http://writethedocs.org/conf/na/2015/#tickets

 ## Presentations

+Here is the full list of presentations for Write the Docs North America 2015:

  * Kevin Burke - [How to Write Documentation for People that Don't Read][speaker-kburke]
  * Riona MacNamara - [Documentation, Disrupted: How Two Technical Writers